caplena/knowledge-base/docs/03-05-Credits.md

 # Credits

 Credits are Caplena's **currency**.
 You can use credits to pay for the analysis of your data.
-When buying a subscription or non-expiring credits, your account is filled up with credits that can be used instantly for analysing your text data.
+When buying a subscription your account is filled up with credits that can be used instantly for analysing your text data.

 ## Number of Credits Required